MichalKoval/GrpcCommunicationMicroservicesExample/README.md

 ### Microservices: gRPC Communication Example in .NET 6

-The repo is a part of a Blog Post: link??? and is showing the example of communication between API gateway and Order/Product microservices where the API gateway fetches information about orders and products from Order and Product microservices by using gRPC and Protobuf files and .NET 6.
+The repo is a part of a Blog Post: link??? and is showing the example of communication between API gateway and Order/Product microservices where the API gateway fetches information about orders and products from Order and Product microservices by using gRPC and Protobuf files.

 #### Project architecture
 Api, OrderMicroservice and ProductMicroservice projects are part of the same .NET solution.